jram17/solidity-docs/module2.md

 -   Group related functions logically (e.g., state, getters, setters).
 -   Keep functions short and focused.
 -   Use whitespace to separate code blocks for readability.

+## What's Next?
+You’ve just taken your first step into the world of Solidity—and your Pokémon is born!

+In the next module, you’ll learn how to give your Pokémon traits and attributes using Solidity Data Types.
+Think of this as assigning HP, Attack, XP, and more.
+> “The journey of a thousand Pokémon starts with a single contract.” – Professor Oak